-Students are required to meet Continuance Standards set by the College in order to progress academically.
-An academic suspension constitutes a complete severance from the College.
-Students' transcripts will have the notation "Academic Suspension."
+Students are required to meet Continuance Standards set by William & Mary in order to progress academically.
+An academic suspension constitutes a complete severance from W&M. Students' transcripts will have the notation "Academic Suspension."

 When appealing a second and final academic suspension, a student may request to appear before the Committee on Academic Status in person.
 A consultation with a Dean is required prior to the appeal date.

 Once the academic suspension is finalized, students should contact the following offices for pertinent information regarding their absence from campus: Financial Aid, Residence Life, Parking Services, Campus Post Office.